holly-cummins/holly-cummins.github.io/content/posts/2022-06-16--how-to-draw-part-i/index.md

 Like many other presenters, I used photographs in my presentations.
 But the right photograph can be hard to find, and [copyright predators](https://doctorow.medium.com/a-bug-in-early-creative-commons-licenses-has-enabled-a-new-breed-of-superpredator-5f6360713299) are an increasing concern.
 You're limited in what you can express with existing photos.
-I tried [taking my own photographs], but staging photographs is hard work.
+I tried taking my own photographs, but staging photographs is hard work.
 My breaking point came when I spent hours and hours making batches of coloured fresh spaghetti and arranging it in different configurations to illustrate classloaders, jars, coupling, testing and services for a talk on [software modularity](https://noti.st/holly-cummins/iNasA3/everything-i-know-about-software-i-learnt-from-spaghetti-bolognese).
 I even invested in a light tent.